 The choice of major program determines which degree one receives.

-Bachelor of Arts (B.A.) degrees are offered in Anthropology, Art History, Classics (majors in Classical Archaeology, Classical Civilization, and Latin), English (major in English and English: Creative Writing Concentration), Modern Foreign Languages (majors in French, German, and Spanish), Geography, Historic Preservation, History, International Affairs, Music, Performing Arts (major in Theatre), Philosophy and Religion (majors in Philosophy, Philosophy: Pre-Law Concentration, and Religion), Political Science, Sociology, and Studio Art.
+Bachelor of Arts (B.A.) degrees are offered in Anthropology, Art History, Classics (majors in Classical Archaeology, Classical Civilization, and Latin), Communication and Digital Studies, English (majors in English and English: Creative Writing Concentration), Modern Foreign Languages (majors in French, German, and Spanish), Geography, Historic Preservation, History, International Affairs, Music, Performing Arts (major in Theatre), Philosophy and Religion (majors in Philosophy; Philosophy: Pre-Law Concentration; and Religion), Political Science, Sociology, and Studio Art.

-Bachelor of Science (B.S.) degrees are offered in Biology, Business Administration (majors in Accounting, Business Administration, International Business, and Marketing), Chemistry (majors in Chemistry and Biochemistry), Computer Science, Economics, Environmental Science and Geology (majors in Environmental Geology, Geology, Environmental Science: Natural Science Concentrations, and Environmental Science: Social Science Concentration), Mathematics, Physics, and Psychology.
+Bachelor of Science (B.S.) degrees are offered in Biology, Business Administration (majors in Accounting, Business Administration, International Business, and Marketing), Chemistry (majors in Chemistry and Biochemistry), Computer Science (majors in Computer Science and Cybersecurity), Economics, Environmental Science and Geology (majors in Environmental Geology, Geology, Environmental Science: Natural Science Concentrations, and Environmental Science: Social Science Concentration), Mathematics, Physics (majors in Physics and Applied Physics), and Psychology.